tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 In Project 1, we investigated the influence of varied practice in a simple visuomotor projectile launching task.
 Experiments 1 and 2 compared the performance of constant and varied training groups to assess potential benefits of variability on transfer to novel testing conditions.
 To account for the observed empirical effects, we introduced the Instance-based Generalization with Adaptive Similarity (IGAS) model.
 IGAS provides a novel computational approach for quantifying the similarity between training experiences and transfer conditions, while also allowing for variability to influence the generalization gradient itself.

-Project 2 shifted focus to the domain of function learning by employing a visuomotor extrapolation task.
-Across three experiments, we examined how constant and varied training regimes affected learning, discrimination between stimuli, and the ability to extrapolate to novel regions of the function's input space.
-To model human performance in this task, we fit the influential Associative Learning Model (ALM) and the Extrapolation-Association Model (EXAM) to individual participant data using advanced Bayesian parameter estimation techniques.
+Project 2 will focus on the domain of function learning and in particular the issue of extrapolation.
+Function learning research examines how people acquire and generalize knowledge about continuous input-output relationships, and the factors influencing extrapolation to novel inputs following an initial learning phase.
+The domain of function learning has yielded influential computational models like the Associative Learning Model (ALM) and the Extrapolation-Association Model (EXAM) (Busemeyer et al., 1997), which have successfully accounted for human learning, interpolation, and extrapolation in numerous investigationsMcDaniel & Busemeyer (2005).
+However, the influence of training variability on function learning, particularly in visuomotor function learning tasks, remains relatively unexplored.
+Project 2 of this dissertation will address this gap by investigating how constant and varied training regimes affect learning, discrimination, and extrapolation in a novel visuomotor function learning task.
+We will leverage the ALM and EXAM models, fitted to individual participant data using advanced Bayesian techniques, to provide a detailed computational account of the observed empirical patterns.